gulrotkake/tag/README.md

 ## Usage

-- Ctrl-Command-Space is the hotkey that triggeres the task dialog, allowing quickly starting/modifying/finishing tasks.
+- Shift-Command-Space is the hotkey that triggeres the task dialog, allowing quickly starting/modifying/finishing tasks.

 - Typing a string starts working on a task from the current time.
 If the string is prefixed with a timestamp, start is set to the prefixed timestamp: